What is parkour?

 Please bring your own chalk if you need it to dry your hands during open gyms.
 PLEASE do not make a mess of the chalk around the gym.
 Keep it contained and do not clap it into the air.

 Why are there less sessions for juniors?

-It is ok if an older participant (9,10,11yo) wants to join in with the younger participants in our younger junior sessions, but not ok for a younger age to join into an older class range or open gym.
-In the 9 and up age range there are much larger adults and teenagers training in the gym and it becomes much more dangerous for smaller children with larger weight differences.
+It is ok if an older participant wants to join in with the younger participants in our younger junior sessions, but not ok for a younger age to join into an older class range or open gym.
+In the 7-8 year old sessions there are separate rules and some sections that are off limits.
+Also in the older sessions there are much larger adults and teenagers training in the gym and it becomes much more dangerous for smaller children with larger weight differences.

 Does a parent have to stay at the gym?